M-1 Student Visa Application Guide for U.S. Vocational Programs

 Post-Completion Practical Training

 Upon successful completion of your M-1 program, you have the opportunity to engage in paid or unpaid practical training related to your field of study for up to six months.
-The duration of your training is calculated based on your months of full-time study, with one month of work permission granted for every four months of study.
+Your training duration is based on your months of full-time study, granting one month of work permission for every four months of study.

 To apply for post-completion practical training, ensure you adhere to these timeframes: